margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Circling around this place called home again
 All the memories from the past come alive
-THey unearth themselves and revive a sense of childlike wonder so deep So much good has happened, and so much good is waiting to be born again
+They unearth themselves and revive a sense of childlike wonder so deep So much good has happened, and so much good is waiting to be born again

 ## Truth ##